Rousseau-Team/spaed/README.md

 ## Advanced usage
 **Positional arguments**:
-Input file or folder - folder of or singular PAE file in json format as outputted by Alphafold2/Colabfold.
+- pae_path - Folder of or singular PAE file in json format as outputted by Alphafold2/Colabfold.

 **Optional arguments**: